jekyll/minima/docs/installation.md

 Notes on config file:

-- Add this so that GitHub Pages will use the theme:
+- Using Jekyll 4 and GH Actions.
     ```yaml
-    remote_theme: MichaelCurrin/fractal
+    theme: fractal
     ```
-- Locally if you want to ignore Remote Theme plugin, use this (but keep the `remote_theme` line).
-TODO: See if this breaks the remote set up.
+- Using Jekyll 3 and GH Pages - configure Remote Theme plugin.
     ```yaml
-    theme: fractal
+    remote_theme: MichaelCurrin/fractal
     ```
 - You do **not** need to add the `plugins` key to use Remote Theme plugin.
 As it is already in the plugins group in `Gemfile` and GH Pages is able to pick up that gem and the theme's gems.